Skip to main content

 3. Open index.html from the Tahoe Pseudo-Elements folder.

-4. Preview index.html in Chrome (we'll be using its DevTools for debugging).
+4. Preview index.html in Chrome (we’ll be using its DevTools).

-This page builds upon the previous exercise, but notice the links at the bottom of each column are positioned on their own line.
-This intentional spacing creates visual hierarchy and provides the perfect canvas for adding sophisticated styling touches.
-We want to add a special character to all three of the Read More links using pure CSS—demonstrating how pseudo-elements can create consistent visual elements across multiple instances without repeating code.
+This page is similar to the previous exercise, but notice the links at the bottom of each column are on their own line.
+This helps them to stand out, and gives us space to add some cool styling.
+We want to add a special character to all three of the Read More links, which we can do with CSS!

 Pseudo-Elements & the Content Property

-1. First let's identify our target elements.
+1. First let’s figure out how to target these links.
 Go to index.html in your code editor.

 2. Find the Read More link at the bottom of the first section.